kubernetes/community/community/2017-events/12-dev-summit/ContribSummitInformation.md

 # 2017 Kubernetes Contributor Summit Information
+fka DevSummit

 ## What:
 The Contributor Summit provides an avenue for Kubernetes contributors to connect face to face and mindshare about future community development and community governance endeavors.